 Before you depart from Serious Coffee in Sooke set the trip odometer!!

 At Muir Creek , just 13 kilometers from Sooke, there is easy access to the ocean.
 Turn left at the bridge into the parking lot.
 A flat easy access trail leads to Muir Beach.

 Sheringham Point Lighthouse, a Canadian Heritage Lighthouse, is 18 kilometres from Sooke.
 The access road is between the Fire Hall and Shirley Delicious.
 Turn left on Sheringham Point Road and proceed 1 km to the parking lot on the right side where there is a short trail to the lighthouse.
 The site is open to the public daily from 9 am to 8 pm.
 Caution is recommended as the shore is exposed to high winds and rogue waves.

 For lunch or dinner we often take firewood for a favorite meal of hot dogs roasted over the open fire at French Beach Provincial Park – just 3 kilometers past the Sheringham Point Road.
-There are fire pits beach side.
 Ocean access to French Beach is an easy walk just a couple of minutes from the parking lot.
 Enjoy the beach walk and keep an eye to the ocean for whales and sea otters, and bald eagles perched tree top.